boss-defender/Chatgpt-Ubuntu-Computer-Use/README.md

 The environment check is read-only.
 Do not report a live desktop action as complete unless a fresh screenshot visibly confirms it.

-## For wider range capable chatgpt for linux:
+## For more capable chatgpt for linux:

 **https://github.com/ilysenko/codex-desktop-linux**